 Figure A1.
 Distribution of the daily maximum temperature in December averaged in December in observations (white) and in simulations computed by the static (blue) and dynamic (red) generators, using circulation analogues computed using the SLP or Z500.
 The horizontal dotted line corresponds to the daily maximum temperature observed in December 2015.
-The boxes of boxplots indicate the median (q50), lower (q25) and upper (q75) quantiles.
-The upper whiskers indicate min[max(T),1.5 $\times$ (q75-q25)].
-The lower whisker has a symmetric formulation.
-The points are the simulated values that are above or below the defined whiskers.

 Figure A2.
-Percentage of days sampled between November and February by the dynamic generator when running 100 simulations of December temperatures, as a function of the parameter $\alpha{cal}$ .
-The red dotted line is for $\alpha{cal} = 6$ (which is the value used in the analysis).
+Percentage of days sampled between November and February by the dynamic generator when running 100 simulations of December temperatures, as a function of the parameter α{cal} .
+The red dotted line is for $\alpha{cal} = 6$ (which is the parameter we choose).

 Figure A3.
-Distribution of the number of December days with maximal temperatures between 0 and $10^{\circ}$ C in observations (white) and in simulations computed by the static (blue) and dynamic (red) generators as a function of $\alpha$ .
+Distribution of the number of December days with maximal temperatures between 0 and 10° C in observations (white) and in simulations computed by the static (blue) and dynamic (red) generators as a function of α .
 The axis on the right indicates the probability of occurrence, assuming a Beta-Binomial distribution of the number of winter days with parameters estimated from white boxplot.
 The horizontal dotted line corresponds to the observed number of days in December 2015.
-The boxes of boxplots indicate the median (q50), lower (q25) and upper (q75) quartiles.
-The upper whiskers indicate min[max(T),1.5×(q75-q25)].
-The lower whisker has a symmetric formulation.
-The points are the simulated values that are above or below the defined whiskers.